holm0563/ImperativeArchitecture/README.md

 This project will define an opinionated way to do these things using service oriented architecture.
 This provides consistency and flexibility as a project grows.

-Since the goal is to define good and consistant architecture other patterns will be recommended as well ranging from devops to recommended tooling.
+Ideally other patterns would be defined for other use cases.

 Essentially we are defining a subset of C#.
 This is much easier than a new programming language.
 We get all of the benefits of the C# system and the consistency and faster time to market benefits of having a simpler and focused architecture for our task.